openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/adapters/README.md

   * `raw_masks_out` - name of output layer with raw instances masks.
   * `texts_out` - name of output layer with texts.
   * `confidence_threshold` - confidence threshold that is used to filter out detected instances.
-* `yolact` - converting raw outputs of Yolact model to to combination of `DetectionPrediction` and `CoCocInstanceSegmentationPrediction`.
+* `yolact` - converting raw outputs of Yolact model to to combination of `DetectionPrediction` and `CoCoInstanceSegmentationPrediction`.
   * `loc_out` - name of output layer which contains box locations, optional if boxes decoding embedded into model.
   * `prior_out` - name of output layer which contains prior boxes, optional if boxes decoding embedded into model.
   * `boxes_out` - name of output layer which contains decoded output boxes, optional if model has `prior` a `loc` outputs for boxes decoding.